Robocalls spike in October to an all-time high

 We offer STIR/SHAKEN solutions in our ClearIP and NexOSS software products.
 Our customers are using them in production today.
 In addition to the usual authentication and verification capabilities, these solutions also provide flexible policy controls that enable you to manage calls however your subscribers would like.

-To our knowledge, these are the only solutions available that support Out-of-Band STIR, which enables SHAKEN Identity tokens to be sent for verification across the internet, thereby avoiding issues in today’s telephone network that would otherwise cause failure.
+To our knowledge, these are the only solutions available that support Out-of-Band SHAKEN, which enables SHAKEN Identity tokens to be sent for verification across the internet, thereby avoiding issues in today’s telephone network that would otherwise cause failure.

 As far as we know, these are also the only solutions that support Rich Call Data, which builds upon the STIR/SHAKEN framework to enable callers to send information about themselves to introduce their call.
 This will be a game changer for enterprises trying to reach their customers by telephone.